INTERVIEW AND PHOTOS BY MARKO SYRJALA

 John Corabi: We went from Cuba; we all took a little break at home.
 Then we set a date, we went into Sydney, and we just showed up with acoustic guitars, and we did 32 days or 35.
 Yeah, it was like 32 days, actually.
 I went there, and we sat down, and we wrote, recorded, mixed, mastered 18 songs.

 Marco Mendoza: The artwork, all of it.

 John Corabi: 30 days, we did it all in 30 days.

 Marco Mendoza: But David, we got to give a lot of credit to him because he’s kind of like cracking the whip.
 Because we had these tours ahead of us and we had this short period of time back.
-Where we need to get something out.
-They couldn’t come so smooth, it was great.
-But the team, when we sing a song it’s a level that is so strong.
+Where we need to get something out, they couldn’t come so smoothly, it was great.
+But the team, when we sing a song, it’s a level that is so strong.
 It was great.

 Marco Mendoza: Yes.
-A couple of songs I think, two or three are older.
+A couple of songs, I think, two or three are older.
 Maybe three?
-These were songs that were around, when we had started playing our live shows.
+These were songs that were around when we had started playing our live shows.
 We just hadn’t had the opportunity to record.
-But if you go back a little further the “Face I Love”.
+But if you go back a little further, the “Face I Love.”
 So it’s just been the projects.
 That’s the other thing that’s really great about this.
-Whenever we’re given a chance to go in and record; there is demo, there is writing constantly going.
+Whenever we’re given a chance to go in and record, there is a demo, and there is writing constantly going.

-John Corabi: We’re actually going back in studio, in February and do another record.
+John Corabi: We’re actually going back to the studio in February and do another record.

 Marco Mendoza: How great is that?
 Who does that these days?

-The bands used to do that a lot in the 70’s.
-AC/DC, Aerosmith, Deep Purple, Alice Cooper, KISS etc. worked like that back in the day.
-They went to studio every six months or so “Laughs”
+The bands used to do that a lot in the ’70s.
+AC/DC, Aerosmith, Deep Purple, Alice Cooper, KISS, etc., worked like that back in the day.
+They went to the studio every six months or so “Laughs.”